ALL STAR GAMES: 1933, 1950, 1983 LIGHTS: 1939

 CINEMA: Comiskey Park was featured in several scenes of the classic movie Pride of the Yankees (1942), and was purportedly where Lou Gehrig met his future wife Eleanor.
 Several scenes from the movie The Stratton Story (1949) were filmed in Comiskey Park.
 It starred Jimmy Stewart as White Sox pitcher Monty Stratton, who kept playing even after his leg was amputated.
 Also, Only The Lonely, starring John Candy and Ally Sheedy was filmed there following the 1990 season.

 In 1927 the second deck was extended around the corners and almost all the way to center field, leaving just a small bleacher area there.
+(NOTE: The red lines around the distance boxes in the 1927 diagram above indicate doubt about the dimensions as reported in Lowry's Green Cathedrals.
+I am inclined to believe that the dimensions in the late 1920s were virtually identical to those in the late 1940s.)
 Thus, Comiskey Park resembled the Polo Grounds and Tiger Stadium in being almost entirely enclosed by double-deck grandstands.
 There was a lack of room behind left field because of an adjoining street, however, so the lower deck in left field was truncated, meaning that it had the same number of rows as the upper deck.
 The foul poles bent back a few feet between the front edge of the upper deck and the roof, which did not cover the first couple rows.
 Exit ramps extending from the upper deck on both sides wrapped around the center field bleachers, covering some of the seats in the corners.
 The flagpole was moved from the left field corner to dead center field, right in front of the wall, and home plate was moved back 27 feet.
-During the 1930s home plate was moved four more times: 5 feet forward in 1930, 14 feet forward in 1934 (in hopes of generating more home runs from newly acquired slugger Al Simmons), another 14 feet forward in 1936, and then 18 feet backward in 1937.
-At some point during this period several additional rows were added to the front of the grandstand in foul territory.
+Prior to the 1934 season, home plate was moved forward by 14 feet (in hopes of generating more home runs from newly acquired slugger Al Simmons), and then it was moved back by 14 feet in 1936, to roughly the same position as before.
+Contrary to my earlier conjecture, I have found no evidence that additional rows of seats were added during this period.
 In 1939 light towers were installed on top of the roof, and for nearly a half century this was the only place in Chicago to see a night game.
 For the first two weeks of the 1949 season, there was an inner fence that reduced distances to the foul poles by 20 feet.
 After the White Sox removed that fence just before the Yankees came to town (while bringing the inner center field fence in even further), the American League issued a rule forbidding more than one outfield modification per season.
 A year later, the bullpens were moved from foul territory out to the area behind the fence in center field.
 The outfield dimensions then remained fairly constant for the next two decades.

 For many years, Comiskey Park hosted the Negro Leagues' version of the All-Star game, pitting the Eastern teams agains the Western teams.
 There was usually a capacity crowd on hand for this event.